Name: Norman Library & Square

 During the time the mine was in operation the miners had to move the slate from the top of the mountain, where the principal mine was located, to the base of the mountain where it could be loaded for shipment to Mena, the nearest railroad.
 To do this they used mining carts, which looked like large, old-fashioned wheelbarrows, only closed in on all sides.
 The carts had wheels on all four corners to allow for balance and easy movement.

 The problem was getting the cars up the mountain fast enough and down the mountain slow enough.
 To do this they had a large cable which operated with a pulley.
+As the full car came down, it pulled the empty car up.

 The story is told that the Slatington mine had ordered a new cable (they needed a longer, heavier cable than the one they were using), but by the time it arrived from New York the plant had closed.